Florian9638/Real_Hebi_Ros/README.md

 hrdf_file: "config/hrdf/<robot_name>.hrdf"
 home_position: [ -1.0 ]

-# Note: the "moveit_joints" must match the configuration from the MoveIt config; only
+# Note: the "moveit_joints" must matches the configuration from the MoveIt config; only
 # required when running MoveIt examples
 moveit_joints: ["Arm/J1_shoulder"] # name of the joint specified in the xacro